Justice and Peace Studies Program (JUPS) Awards

 JUPS Student Research and Travel Fund

-To provide additional support to JUPS students, the Program will evaluate on a case-by-case basis a limited stipend for activities such as travel expenses, workshops, conference presentations, unpaid internships, research-related travel, etc. To be considered for the fund, students must complete a Google Form, which will be linked below.
-JUPS students seeking support to attend a JUPS-related conference may submit a proposal (including the name of the conference/organization, the title of the student paper or other modes of participation, and a working budget for travel and registration) to the JUPS Director at least 4-5 weeks before the conference.
-Students attending conferences in which they are delivering a paper or presentation will be given priority consideration.
+To provide additional support to JUPS students, the Program will, on a case-by-case basis, evaluate a limited stipend for activities such as travel expenses, workshops, conference presentations, unpaid internships, research-related travel, etc. To be considered for the fund, students must complete a Google Form (linked below).
+JUPS Major and Minor students seeking support to attend a conference may submit a proposal (including the name of the conference/organization, the title of the student’s research/paper or other modes of participation, and a working budget for travel and registration) to the JUPS Director at least 3-4 weeks before the conference.
+Students attending conferences at which they are delivering a paper or a portion of a panel presentation on research related to the Justice and Peace Studies Program courses and/or mentored by faculty in Justice and Peace Studies will receive priority consideration.

 JUPS Student Research and Travel Fund